Kenya Moore Gaining Support After Phaedra Parks Is Labeled Fake On ‘RHOA’

 And it is possible that Parks knew about some drama that didn’t make it onto The Real Housewives of Atlanta.
 On next week’s episode, Phaedra learns that her ex-husband, Apollo Nida, has gotten engaged to another woman.
 Even though he’s in jail and will probably be behind bars for the next five years, he’s ready to move on and get married again.

 “You are ridiculous, what part of cutting ties with Matt do you not understand.
-You bring these problems on yourself,” one person wrote to Kenya Moore, asking her to stop playing the victim, according to Instagram.
+You bring these problems on yourself,” one person wrote to Kenya Moore, asking her to stop playing the victim.

 What do you think of Kenya Moore’s post, which is very vague?
 Do you think she did something wrong with Phaedra?